AdobeDocs/graphql-mesh-gateway/src/pages/index.md

 ### Guide

-Review the following guides to learn more about the API Mesh and extensibility at Adobe.
+Use the following sections to learn more about the API Mesh and extensibility at Adobe.

 <DiscoverBlock slots="link, text"/>